tlaplus/Examples/README.md

 1. Locate your spec's entry in the [`manifest.json`](manifest.json) file and ensure the following fields are filled out:
    - Spec title: an appropriate title for your specification
    - Spec description: a short description of your specification
-   - Spec source: if this spec was first published elsewhere, provide a link to this location
+   - Spec sources: links relevant to the source of the spec (papers, blog posts, repositories)
    - Spec authors: a list of people who authored the spec
    - Spec tags:
      - `"beginner"` if your spec is appropriate for TLA<sup>+</sup> newcomers